-Annie's aluminum tag was found near a mass grave.
-Her family was sent to Sobibor on March 30, 1943.
-When the train arrived three days later, all 1,255 passengers were sent to the gas chambers.
+He told CNN: "I felt it was my duty to find the living relatives of Annie and David, to rived three days later, all 1,255 passengers were sent to the gas chambers.
 Annie was 12 years old.

 MyHeritage tracked down Annie's second cousin Marc Draisen in Boston.
 Annie's father Meijer was a first cousin of his mother Tilly.